cycloniccornet/MiniProject4/Readme.md

 here we specify the MessageName, BusinessKey and a question about a loan.
 ![img_1.png](img_1.png)

-When the Post message is sent, the process is started, an we can see that we are now at the Event Gateway, waiting to accept or decline the request from the customer.
+When the Post message is sent, the process is started, and we can see that we are now at the Event Gateway, waiting to accept or decline the request from the customer.
 ![img_2.png](img_2.png)